albert22m/RadioSonde/README.md

+# RadioSonde
-"This project processes meteorological sounding data in the GeoJSON format and generates Skew-T plots.
-It includes data extraction, calculations for pressure to geopotential height interpolation, and visualizations of atmospheric profiles."
+This project processes meteorological sounding data in the GeoJSON format and generates Skew-T plots.
+It includes data extraction, calculations for pressure to geopotential height interpolation, and visualizations of atmospheric profiles.

+## Repository Structure
 The repository consists of the following directories and files:
 GeojsonData/      - Contains multiple .json files with meteorological sounding data.
 Soundings/        - Contains .png files of the generated Skew-T plots.